damandeep611/pythonZero-100Docs/docs/python_fundamentals/python-intro-Day-1.md

 ### Exercise: Calculate compound interest using variables and operations

-Try creating a Python script that calculates compound interest using the concepts we've learned today!
+so for day one we will make a compound interest calculator